Paleo Plan

-If you’re new to Paleo Plan or the whole Paleo thing, you’re probably wondering where to begin finding info.
+So if you’re new to Paleo Plan or the whole Paleo thing, you’re probably wondering where to begin finding solid, reliable info.
 Here’s a list of the pages we’ve written that we think are most helpful in answering your questions.

 How to Follow The Paleo Plan Meal Plan